 There is a hard constraint on the overall file size of a CircleCI config file.

-Over time, as your team sets up more jobs in the project's pipeline, the config file may be at risk of exceeding the file size limits.
+Over time, as your team sets up more jobs in the project's pipeline, the config file may be at risk of exceeding the file size limits and receiving an error such as "Your compiled config is too large to be processed.
+Please contact support."

 This article aims to share some suggestions on how you can reduce your config file, depending on your use case.